grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 ```
 <br/>

-Although all the odd numbers are listed (1-79) we cannot use all of these to pin because the numbers greater than 39 represent hyerthreads.
+Although all the odd numbers are listed (1-79) we cannot use all of these to pin because the numbers greater than 39 represent hyperthreads.
 Based on the output of the lscpu command above we know we have 2 sockets with 20 cores each for a total of 80 CPU's

 ```
 CPU(s):                80